how diwali impacts air quality: insights from my aqi prediction model

 - This shows how Diwali introduces an irregular spike in pollution that traditional temporal patterns cannot fully capture.

-- The Month feature could not accurately preddict this festival change due to diwali being quite early this year.
+- The Month feature could not accurately predict this festival change due to diwali being quite early this year.

 - The model highlighted that the previous day's AQI was the most influential predictor.